celestiaorg/celestia-app/docs/architecture/ADR-004-QGB_relayer_security.md

 In order for the attestations requests to be stored correctly, we will need to enforce some rules that will define how these former will be handled.
 Thus, we will use `EndBlock` to check the state machine and see whether we need to create new attestations or not.

-To do so, will define a custom `EndBlocker` that will be executed at the end of every block:
+To do so, we will define a custom `EndBlocker` that will be executed at the end of every block:

 ```go
 func EndBlocker(ctx sdk.Context, k keeper.Keeper) {